-For 2019, the Compensation Committee assigned points to each objective based on its determination, with input from our senior management team, of the value of the objective in light of our overall corporate goals and objectives for 2019.
+For 2022, the Compensation Committee assigned points to each bonus objective based on its determination, with input from our senior management team, of the value of the objective in light of our overall corporate goals and relevant objective achievement for 2022.
 The Compensation Committee also assigned bonus points for certain ancillary performance objectives within each primary group of performance objectives.
 If we achieved a performance objective at the target level, 100% of the available points for such objective would be assigned.
-If we achieved a performance objective above the target level, up to 163% of the available points for such objective would be assigned.
+If we achieved a performance objective above the target level, up to 150% of the available points for such objective would be assigned.
 If we achieved a performance objective at less than 75% of the target level, zero points for such objective would be assigned.

-The performance objectives and associated allocation goal percentage at target for 2019 may be summarized as follows:
+The performance objectives and associated allocation goal percentage at target for 2022 may be summarized as follows: